top of page

 I've had an autograph of Holly Woodlawn in my collection for years but had never read her book or knew that she was the one Lou was singing about in “Walk on the Wild Side”.

-And when I just in the past couple of years saw the movie "Flesh" with Joe D'Alessandro, I realized that Candy Darling was also featured in “Walk on the Wild Side”.
-The documentary on Candy Darling is a must-see - and her Diary book (oddly sharing the same title as Liz Renay's autobiography, "My Face for the World to See") is super collectible and expensive.
+The documentary on Candy Darling is a must-see - and her Diary book (oddly sharing the same title as Liz Renay's autobiography, "My Face for the World to See" is super collectible and expensive.
+Watch the sweetness of Candy talking candidly about happiness:

 BTW - Autographs of Candy Darling, Edie Sedgwick and Nico are super rare, highly sought after, often forgeries (if you ever see them on eBay), and truly pricey for an authentic piece.
 This trio of tragic pretty girls are each uniquely Warholian and fascinating.
 You can swim in their sad stories... it's like I can hear Marianne Faithfull singing "As Tears Go By" about all three of them.